HuacalCode/.github/profile/README.md

 We develop technical solutions for IPFS, oracles, Tokens, Smart Contracts, Dapps and all artefacts that help us to descentralize a process.

-Welcome comunity to develop inside the blockchain world.
+Welcome community and develop inside the blockchain world.